-Information We Collect & How We Use It
+Your Information: How We Collect and Use It

-Swae doesn’t make money from ads.
-So we don’t collect data in order to advertise to you.
-The tracking we do at Swae is to make our product work as well as possible.
+We don’t sell information and Swae doesn’t make money from ads.
+And that won’t change at any time in the future.
+We don’t collect data in order to advertise products to you.
+The only tracking we do at Swae is for our own internal product improvement purposes in order to understand where you may have faced friction in order to make our product work as well as possible.

 - provide, test, improve, promote and personalize Swae Services